Konvt/pgbar/README.md

 /* Set the length of the progress bar, indicating how many characters the progress bar occupies after output. */ pgbar& pgbar::set_bar_length(size_t _length) noexcept

+/* Set the color of the status information bar using the given constant values from pgbar::style::dye.
+ * This function has no actual effect when the macro PGBAR_NOT_COL is activated. */ pgbar& pgbar::set_color(/* literal type */ _dye) noexcept

 /* Use bitwise operations to set the information to be displayed based on multiple predefined options. */ pgbar& pgbar::set_style(pgbar::style::Type _selection) noexcept